adrianofaus/philosophers_ecole42/README.md

 * [The Project](#the-project)

 ## Introduction
 In this project, I learned how to deal with threading.
-Also, I saw how to create use mutexes to prevent things like _data racing_ and _dead locks_.
+Also, I had to use mutexes to prevent things like _data racing_ and _dead locks_.

 ## Skills that I have improved
 * Imperative programming